Night Stalker (TV series)

-Night Stalker is a television series that ran for six weeks in fall 2005 on ABC in The United States.
+Night Stalker is a television series that ran for six weeks in 2005 on ABC in the United States.
 The series starred Stuart Townsend as Carl Kolchak, an investigative reporter whose wife was murdered.
-Kolchak spends his time investigating other strange murders, believing they are linked in some way to his wife's murder.
+Kolchak spends his time investigating other strange murders, believing they are linked in some way to his wife Irene's murder.
 He is helped along the way by a fellow crime reporter Perri Reed (Gabrielle Union), photographer Jain McManus (Eric Jungmann) and editor Anthony Vincenzo (Cotter Smith).

-Night Stalker was a remake of the 1974 series Kolchak: The Night Stalker.
+Night Stalker was a reboot of the 1974 series Kolchak: The Night Stalker, reimagining Carl Kolchak as a younger man obsessed with a personal tragedy.
 ABC owned the rights to the original television movies, but not the Universal television series, and was limited to using only characters that had appeared in those movies.